dmfrodrigues/feup-sope-exam/README.md

 © 2020 Diogo Rodrigues

-All files are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](LICENSE) by **© 2020 Diogo Rodrigues**, to the exception of artifact `sope-consulta-man.pdf` which is licensed under the [GNU General Public License v3](LICENSE) due to the licenses under which `man` pages are made available.
+All files are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](LICENSE) by **© 2020 Diogo Rodrigues**, to the exception of [`parse-commands.py`](parse-commands.py) and artifact `sope-consulta-man.pdf` which are licensed under the [GNU General Public License v3](LICENSE) due to the licenses under which `man` pages are made available.